saucelabs/sauce-docs/docs/error-reporting/platform-integrations/unity/configuration.md

 ### `backtraceClient.SkipReport`
 <p><small>| SETTING | OPTIONAL |</small></p>

+If you want to ignore specific types of error reports, we recommend that you use the Filter reports settings in the Backtrace Configuration in the Unity Editor.

-Report filtering is enabled in the Unity UI with the Filter reports setting.
-However, you more advanced use-cases, you can use the BacktraceClient.SkipReport to set the `ReportFilterType`.
+However, for more advanced use cases, you can use `BacktraceClient.SkipReport` to set the `ReportFilterType`.
 For example:

 ```c#
 // Return 'true' to ignore a report,